PelleLille/hsl-docs/func_eod.rst

     Queue the message.

-    :param sender: the sender email address, either as a string or a tuple with localpart and domain
+    :param sender: the sender email address, either as a string or an associative array with a ``localpart`` and ``domain``
+    :type sender: string or array
-    :param recipient: the recipient email address, either as a string or a tuple with localpart and domain
+    :param recipient: the recipient email address, either as a string or an associative array with a ``localpart`` and ``domain``
     :type recipient: string or array
     :param string transportid: the transport profile ID
     :param array options: an options array